IRS Collections and Currently Not

 “If you are facing repayment of a prior uncollectible tax liability, I can help you pursue strategies to retain the ‘uncollectible’ status, while working toward an agreement that suits your needs, as well as the IRS” – Attorney Mark Pridgeon

 If you are a resident of the Minneapolis/St. Paul metro area or western Wisconsin and are facing a significant federal tax liability, or have received a notice that your tax liability has been assigned as currently not collectible, talk to a tax attorney at Pridgeon & Zoss, PLLC.
 Our firm is recognized as one of the pre-eminent firm in Twin Cities tax law and can help you work out an arrangement to satisfy your tax liability.
 We can also make sure the IRS does not count financial assets that are not under your personal control or available to be used for repayment.

 - Prevention or removal of IRS collections lien

 - Innocent spouse relief

-From offices in Edina, tax lawyer Mark Pridgeon advises and represents clients in communities throughout Hennepin County, Ramsey County, Dakota County and Washington County, Minnesota, as well as St. Croix County in western Wisconsin.
-If you are facing a significant tax liability of $20,000 or more, contact the firm to arrange an initial consultation with Minneapolis IRS collections attorney Mark A. Pridgeon, Attorney at Law, today.
+From offices in Edina, our tax lawyers advise and represent clients in communities throughout Hennepin County, Ramsey County, Dakota County and Washington County, Minnesota, as well as St. Croix County in western Wisconsin.
+If you are facing a significant tax liability of $20,000 or more, contact the firm to arrange an initial consultation with Minneapolis IRS collections attorney Pridgeon & Zoss, PLLC, today.